Request for Information (RFI)

 • Due to the large number of submissions, our review team will need some time to carefully evaluate each project.

-• At present, we do not have the capacity or funding to work with each and every proponent on project development and transaction structuring.
+• We do not have the capacity or funding to work with each and every proponent on project development and transaction structuring.

-• QV will group RFI project submissions into 2 categories and notify project proponents in early July which category their project falls into:
+• QV grouped RFI project submissions into 2 categories and notified project proponents in mid-July which category their project falls into:

 Category 1: Advance to further diligence